Search for resonant leptoquark production via lepton-jet signatures in $pp$ collisions at $\sqrt{s} = 13$ TeV and $\sqrt{s} = 13.6$ TeV with the ATLAS detector: Introduction

 Leptoquarks (LQs) represent a prominent category of hypothetical heavy states predicted by various grand unified theories featuring extended gauge groups~\cite{PhysRevD.10.275,BUCHMULLER1987442,Dorsner:2016wpm}.
 These colour-charged particles carry both baryon and lepton numbers, naturally reflecting the underlying symmetry between the two sectors as predicted by unifying theories and suggested by observed patterns in nature.
 Characterised by fractional electric charges and postulated in either scalar or vector forms, LQs decay into distinctive lepton--quark pairs whose flavour composition depends on the LQs' coupling parameters.

 Extensive investigations of LQ signatures were conducted using the datasets collected during the LHC Run 1 and Run 2 data-taking periods.
-Previous LHC searches have primarily focused on two production mechanisms: pair production (PP)~\cite{Diaz_2017} mediated by quantum chromodynamics (QCD) and coupling-dependent single production (SP) in association with a lepton~\cite{Schmaltz_2019}, as illustrated in Figure~\ref{fig:intro:LQ_prod_modes} (a) and (b), respectively.
+Previous LHC searches have primarily focused on two production mechanisms: pair production (PP) mediated by quantum chromodynamics (QCD) and coupling-dependent single production (SP) in association with a lepton, as illustrated in Figure~\ref{fig:intro:LQ_prod_modes} (a) and (b), respectively.
 While PP cross-sections depend predominantly on the strong coupling constant and remain largely independent of LQ coupling parameters, production via SP becomes more and more relevant with increasing coupling values due to its direct dependence on these parameters.
-Additional LQ sensitivity also arises from non-resonant contributions to dilepton production via $t$-channel processes (Drell--Yan, DY) seen in Figure~\ref{fig:intro:LQ_prod_modes} (c).
+Additional LQ sensitivity also arises from non-resonant contributions to dilepton production via $t$-channel processes (Drell--Yan, DY) seen in Figure~\ref{fig:intro:LQ_prod_modes}~(c).
+A summary of the search strategies for pair-, single- and DY production of LQs can be found in Refs.~\cite{Diaz_2017,Schmaltz_2019}.

-This paper introduces a novel probe of $s$-channel resonant LQ production shown in Figure~\ref{fig:intro:LQ_prod_modes} (d) and (e), enabled by recent advancements in understanding the proton's lepton content that arises from quantum fluctuations.
+This paper introduces a novel probe of $s$-channel resonant LQ production at hadron colliders~\cite{Ohnemus:1994xf} shown in Figure~\ref{fig:intro:LQ_prod_modes} (d) and (e), enabled by recent advancements in understanding the proton's lepton content that arises from quantum fluctuations.
 State-of-the-art next-to-leading-order (NLO) calculations of lepton parton distribution functions (PDFs)~\cite{Buonocore_2020} show that, despite the relative scarcity of leptonic constituents of the proton compared to quarks and gluons, this previously unexplored production channel offers competitive sensitivity relative to established search strategies~\cite{LQ_Pheno_2020_scalar}.
 The resonant production mechanism yields a relatively clean final state comprising a lepton--jet system whose invariant mass distribution could reveal a characteristic resonance peak, similar to single LQ production.
 This distinctive signature motivates the development of dedicated search algorithms within the ATLAS experimental programme.